TestJavaDev/java-resources/docs/3_system_design/Glossary of System Design Basics/14_Bloom Filters.md

 ![bloom](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/bloom.png)
 * The element X definitely is not in the set, since it hashes to a bit position containing 0.
-* For a fixed error rate, adding a new element and testing for membership are both constant time operations, and a filter with room for ‘n’ elements requires O(n)O(n) space.
+* For a fixed error rate, adding a new element and testing for membership are both constant time operations, and a filter with room for ‘n’ elements requires O(n) space.

+## Example: BigTable

+In BigTable (and Cassandra), any read operation has to read from all SSTables that make up a Tablet.
+If these SSTables are not in memory, the read operation may end up doing many disk accesses.
+To reduce the number of disk accesses, BigTable uses Bloom filters.

+Bloom filters are created for SSTables (particularly for the locality groups).
+They help reduce the number of disk accesses by predicting if an SSTable may contain data corresponding to a particular row or column pair.
+For certain applications, a small amount of Tablet server memory used for storing Bloom filters drastically reduces the number of disk-seeks, thereby improving read performance.